Intent of MFL curriculum

 At Roebuck Academy, we teach a foreign language to all children in Key Stage 2 as part of the school curriculum.
 The current focus language is French.

 Children at Roebuck Academy really enjoy learning to speak in another language.
 We believe that the earlier a child is exposed to a foreign language, the faster the language is acquired as children tend to be less self-conscious about speaking aloud at this stage of their development.
 The learning of another language also has a direct positive impact on literacy skills in English.
 The study of languages prepares pupils to participate in a rapidly changing world in which work and other activities are increasingly carried out in languages other than English.

-Lessons may include games, songs, oral work, role-play and active participation as well as listening and talking.
-Reading and written tasks are included with increasing frequency as the children advance throughout the school.
 Teachers are encouraged to use French informally, during the day when appropriate (greetings, register, instructions, praise etc.).
-As a school we have introduced a ‘phrase of the week’ to improve the use if incidental language throughout the day.
+As a school we have introduced a ‘phrase of the week’ to improve the use of incidental language throughout the day.
 The phrase is shared with the children at the beginning of the week and is used regularly during the school day by both teachers and pupils.

 As well as each subsequent lesson within a unit being progressive, the teaching type organisation of Language Angels units also directs, drives and guarantees progressive learning and challenge.
 Units increase in level of challenge, stretch and linguistic and grammatical complexity as pupils move from Early Learning units through Intermediate units and into the most challenging progressive units.
 Units in each subsequent level of the teaching type categories require more knowledge and application of skills than the previous teaching type.
 Activities contain progressively more text (both in English and the foreign language being studied) and lessons will have more content as the children become more confident and ambitious with the foreign language they are learning.